STORE Capital (NYSE:STOR) Updates FY 2021 Earnings Guidance

 STORE Capital (NYSE:STOR) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of $1.980-$2.000 for the period.
 The company issued revenue guidance of -.STORE Capital also updated its FY 2022 guidance to $2.150-$2.200 EPS.

-The firm also recently announced a quarterly dividend, which was paid on Friday, October 15th.
-Investors of record on Thursday, September 30th were paid a dividend of $0.385 per share.
+The business also recently disclosed a quarterly dividend, which was paid on Friday, October 15th.
+Stockholders of record on Thursday, September 30th were issued a $0.385 dividend.
+The ex-dividend date of this dividend was Wednesday, September 29th.
 This is a boost from STORE Capital’s previous quarterly dividend of $0.36.
-The ex-dividend date of this dividend was Wednesday, September 29th.
-This represents a $1.54 annualized dividend and a yield of 4.51%.
-STORE Capital’s payout ratio is presently 165.59%.
+This represents a $1.54 annualized dividend and a dividend yield of 4.54%.
+STORE Capital’s dividend payout ratio (DPR) is 165.59%.

-In related news, Director Joseph M. Donovan sold 5,000 shares of the business’s stock in a transaction that occurred on Friday, August 27th.
-The stock was sold at an average price of $35.92, for a total transaction of $179,600.00.
-Following the completion of the sale, the director now owns 80,581 shares in the company, valued at $2,894,469.52.
-The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
-0.88% of the stock is owned by insiders.
+In other news, Director Joseph M. Donovan sold 5,000 shares of the stock in a transaction that occurred on Friday, August 27th.
+The shares were sold at an average price of $35.92, for a total value of $179,600.00.
+Following the completion of the transaction, the director now directly owns 80,581 shares in the company, valued at $2,894,469.52.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Company insiders own 0.88% of the company’s stock.

 STORE Capital Corp. operates as an internally managed net-lease real estate investment trust.
 The firm engages in the acquisition, investment, management, and ownership of single tenant operational real estate properties.
 The company was founded by Mary Fedewa, Morton H. Fleischer, Christopher H. Volk, Catherine Long, Michael J.